framedsc/Sitesource/markdown/GeneralGuides/cinematic-unity-explorer.md

 This can be used in conjunction with the "Block freecam" to freeze the freecam in a specific, nongameplay place, while you move the character around.

-Do keep in mind tho that this feature only works if the developers use Unity's Legacy Input system for their game.
-If the game uses a custom solution or the latest Unity system then this won't work.
-Implementing this for Unity's new system is in the backlog, so if you find a game using it (should say `Initialized new InputSystem support.` on the logs) then please let me know on the [repository issues page](https://github.com/originalnicodr/CinematicUnityExplorer/issues) so I can implement it using that game!
+Do keep in mind, tho, that this feature only works if the developers use [Unity's Legacy Input System](https://docs.unity3d.com/6000.2/Documentation/Manual/InputLegacy.html) or the new [Unity Input System package](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/index.html) for their game.
+If the game uses a custom solution (or uses the actions engine system, as far as I understand), then this won't work.

 Also, know that blocking game input coming from a controller isn't supported at the time of writing.